-Long term care (LTC) services include both Home and Community Based Services (HCBS) and LTC Facility services (also known as nursing facilities).
-A person who has a medical need for an LTC service may apply for Medical Assistance (MA) and payment of Long Term Care (LTC) services.
-A person must meet all financial and non-financial eligibility requirements for MA LTC.
-You can apply for benefits online using COMPASS, the online resource for cash assistance, the Supplemental Nutrition Assistance Program (SNAP), help with child care, health care coverage, home heating assistance (LIHEAP), school meals, SelectPlan for Women and long-term living services or complete the Medical Assistance (Medicaid) Financial Eligibility Application for Long Term Care, Supports and Services and mail or give it to your local county assistance office.
-The county assistance office will then determine MA LTC eligibility.
+Long-term care (LTC) services include both home and community-based services (HCBS) and LTC facility services (also called nursing facilities).
+A person who needs LTC services may apply for Medical Assistance (Medicaid) and payment of LTC services, but must meet all eligibility requirements.
+You can apply for benefits online using COMPASS, the online website to gain access to cash assistance, the Supplemental Nutrition Assistance Program (SNAP), help with child care, health care coverage, home heating assistance (LIHEAP), school meals, SelectPlan for Women and long-term living services or complete the Medical Assistance (Medicaid) Financial Eligibility Application for Long Term Care, Supports and Services.
+You may also mail or give your application to your local county assistance office.
+The county assistance office will then determine your eligibility.

-Note: The following Medical Assistance LTC eligibility criteria do not apply to the Adult Community Autism Program (ACAP).
+Please note: The following Medicaid LTC eligibility criteria do not apply to the Adult Community Autism Program (ACAP).
 See Medical Assistance General Eligibility Requirements for additional information.